gizmo385/gizmo385.github.io/_posts/2015-08-11-adts-in-clojure.md

 The first thing that this function does is ensure that the metadata and symbols are created.
 The metadata for these types consists of 2 fields:

-  1. The name of the adt that this value is constained in.
+  1. The name of the adt that this value is constrained in.

-  2. The particular subtype in the ADT that this is.
+  2. The particular sub-type in the ADT that this is.
 This is assigned as the symbol for the type-name which allows us to dispatch based on symbols like Empty and Leaf.

 After that, it creates a function which will be used to instantiate new instances of these types.